-The focus of the Center for Enterprise is to provide excellence in education and training to meet workforce needs as seen through the eyes of employers and communities.
-This focus will be delivered through: business and industry training, continuing education, and community education.
+The focus of the Workforce Development department is to provide excellence in education and training to meet workforce needs as seen through the eyes of employers and communities.
+This focus will be delivered through: business and industry training, continuing education, work-based learning, and community education.